Cables

 Cables: Manufactures, Types, Features & Applications

 A cable is a bundle of wires or fibers that are bound together to form a single unit.
 Cables are an essential component of modern technology.
-They are used for transmitting data, power, and signals between devices.
-Cables come in different shapes, sizes, and materials, depending on their intended use.
-They can be found in various applications, such as in homes, offices, factories, hospitals, and transportation systems.
-Here, we will discuss the different types of cables, their properties, and their applications.
+They are used for transmitting data, power, and signals between devices, and they come in different shapes, sizes, and materials, depending on their intended use.
+Cables are relevant to keep the gears of event technology turning smoothly.
+From power cords to data cables, they form the intricate web that connects various devices and systems.

 Types of Cables